To whom this policy applies

 Gathering of information for statistical and analytical purposes

 Cakemail automatically collects certain information using Google Analytics and Postmastery, to help understand how visitors use Cakemail website, but none of this information identifies the Users personally.
 For example, each time Cakemail website is visited, Cakemail automatically collect IP address, browser and computer type, access times, the web page from which the visitor came, and the web page(s) accessed (as applicable).

 Cakemail uses information collected in this manner only to better understand the needs of all Cakemail website visitors.
 Cakemail also makes use of information gathered for statistical purposes to keep track of the number of visits to Cakemail website and which pages on Cakemail website were visited, with a view to introducing improvements.
-For more information, please refer to Google Privacy Security Policy
+For more information, please refer to the list of processors below

 Client management and secured payment processing